tgnemecek/core-website/src/collections/pages/leading.md

 title: CORE Leading
 explanation:
   text: >-
     **Why face leadership challenges alone?
-Get expert business Partners** from our international team who will provide a great ROI to you and your company by helping you solve resistant problems, leverage new opportunities, rejuvenate employee engagement, develop core skills, bypass derailers, and remove barriers that could sabotage success.
+Get an expert business Partner** from our international team who will provide a great ROI to you and your company by helping you solve resistant problems, leverage new opportunities, rejuvenate employee engagement, develop core skills, bypass derailers, and remove barriers that could sabotage success.